 You are probably wondering if there is a special way to breathe while running with asthma.
-Well, according to experts, you should focus on breathing deep in the stomach.
+Well, according to experts at Asthma MD, you should focus on breathing deep in the stomach.
 The right and most effective breathing should come from the diaphragm and not the chest.

 To try this, pay attention to how you breathe just before you fall asleep.
 The shoulders do not rise and the stomach bulges out when you breathe in deeply.
 This is the same way you should breathe when running.
 You can put your hand on your stomach, it will help you focus.

 Pursed lip breathing on the other hand helps to prevent chest pains as it regulates your breathing.
 I breakdown several other breathing techniques and strategies here.